bcneng/website/content/netiquette.md

 #### Hiring inquiries

-If you work as a recruiter, you are not allowed to contact any member of this community,
+If you are recruiting, you are not allowed to contact any member of this community,
 unless:

 - They have contacted you first, or
 - They have posted in some channel that they are explicitly looking for a job

-Otherwise, we will consider it spam.

 The best way to get leads is to post a job offer at the #hiring-job-board channel and wait for people to contact you.

+If you provide recruiting services, you are not allowed to contact any member of this community that has posted a job offer, unless:

+- They have contacted you first, or
+- They have posted in some channel that they are explicitly looking for recruiting services

+I any other case, we will consider it spam and you will be banned.

 ### Channels